akashdeep-portfolio/WalmartSales_DataAnalysis_SQL-PowerBI/README.md

 # Walmart-Sales-Data-Analysis--SQL-Project
-## About
-We are analysing Walmart's sales data to identify high-performing branches and products, analyze the sales patterns of various products, and understand customer behavior.
-The primary objective is to enhance and optimize sales strategies.
-The dataset utilized in this project is sourced from the Kaggle Walmart Sales Forecasting Competition.

-## Purposes of the Project
+## Project Overview
-The main goal of this project is to gain understanding from Walmart's sales data, exploring the various factors that influence sales across different branches.

-## About Data
+This project aims to analyze Walmart sales data to gain insights into top-performing branches, customer purchasing behavior, and sales trends across different product lines.
+By leveraging data analytics, we seek to optimize sales strategies and improve business decision-making.

-This project's data was obtained from the Kaggle Walmart Sales Forecasting Competition and it encompasses sales transactions from three Walmart branches situated in Mandalay, Yangon, and Naypyitaw, respectively.
+The dataset was sourced from the Kaggle Walmart Sales Forecasting Competition.
+It contains historical sales data from 45 Walmart stores across various regions.
+Each store consists of multiple departments, and our objective is to analyze trends, identify patterns, and derive meaningful business insights.

-The data contains 17 columns and 1000 rows:
+## Problem Statement
+Walmart operates multiple branches with a wide range of products.
+However, understanding key drivers of revenue growth, customer behavior, and seasonal trends remains a challenge.
+By analyzing historical sales data, this project aims to answer key business questions such as:
+•	Which branches and product lines contribute most to revenue?
+•	What are the peak sales periods and seasonal trends?
+•	How do different customer segments influence sales?
+•	Which sales strategies can be optimized to improve profitability?

+## Dataset Overview
+The dataset contains 1,000 records and 17 columns, detailing transactions from Walmart branches located in Mandalay, Yangon, and Naypyitaw.
+Below is a summary of the dataset structure:

 | Column            | Description                                   | Data Type        |
 |-------------------|-----------------------------------------------|------------------|
 | invoice_id        | Invoice of the sales made                     | VARCHAR(30)      |